rgreenjr/exfmt-atom/README.md

 ## Usage

-To format a file, use the keyboard shortcut `Ctrl + Alt + F`, or go to **Packages → Elixir Formatter → Format File**.
+To format a file, use the keyboard shortcut `CTRL + ALT + F`, or go to **Packages → Elixir Formatter → Format File**.

 ## Known Issues